112th Fighter Squadron: Cold War

-With the return from France, the squadron was reformed at Akron-Canton Airport and re-designated as the 112th Fighter-Bomber Squadron.
+With the return from France, the squadron was reformed at Akron-Canton Airport and redesignated the 112th Fighter-Bomber Squadron.
 It was re-equipped with F-51H Mustangs, and were one of the last two Air National Guard squadrons to fly this version of the Mustang.

-In October 1955, the 112th FBS were informed that they were to receive F-84E Thunderjets, but since the runways at Akron-Canton Municipal Airport were deemed inadequate for jet operations, it was decided to construct an entirely new facility for them at the new Toledo Express Airport at Toledo.
-The 112th FBS left Akron-Canton for the Toledo Municipal Airport on 1 April 1956 and retired their Mustangs for T-28A Trojans, and operated F-84Es until the summer of 1958.
+In October 1955, the 112th were informed that they were to receive F-84E Thunderjets, but since the runways at Akron-Canton Municipal Airport were deemed inadequate for jet operations, it was decided to construct an entirely new facility for them at the new Toledo Express Airport.
+The 112th left Akron for Toledo on 1 April 1956 and retired their Mustangs for T-28A Trojans, and operated F-84Es until the summer of 1958.
 In January 1959, the 112th's facility at the Toledo Express Airport and moved to the new facility.
 The T-28s were replaced with new F-84F Thunderstreaks and the squadron was designated as a Tactical Fighter Squadron.

-On 15 October 1962, the 112th was authorized to expand to a group level, and the 180th Tactical Fighter Group was established by the National Guard Bureau.
-The 112th TFS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 180th Headquarters, 180th Material Squadron (Maintenance), 180th Combat Support Squadron, and the 180th USAF Dispensary.
+On 15 October 1962, the 112th was authorized to expand to a group level, and the 180th Tactical Fighter Group was established.
+The 112th became the group's flying squadron.
+Other elements assigned into the group were the 180th group headquarters, 180th Material Squadron (maintenance and supply), 180th Combat Support Squadron, and the 180th USAF Dispensary.